-Renko charts are a way to view asset price movements that filters out minor price movements.
+Renko charts are a way to view asset price movements by filtering out minor price movements.
 By removing those small fluctuations, price trends may be easier to spot with a Renko chart, and that feature makes them the preferred price chart for some traders.

-Renko charts are also easier to read because the markers on the chart—which are called bricks, boxes, or blocks—are more uniform compared with candlestick charts, which other traders prefer using to follow price movements.
+Renko charts are also easier to read, because the markers on them (called "bricks," "boxes," or "blocks") are more uniform, compared with candlestick charts, which other traders prefer for following price movements.
 This simplification comes at a cost, though, as some price information is lost.